 Jeremy grew up in Mount Holly, NJ, coincidentally within a close distance of the local National Weather Service office and has been fascinated by the weather ever since elementary school.
 During his youth, he was a weather watcher for WPHL 17 in Philadelphia, PA and an avid listener of NOAA weather radio.
 While in high school, he experienced a tornado that came within a couple miles of his home.
 Fortunately, this weak twister caused little in the way of damage.
 One of the many aspects Jeremy enjoys most about forecasting in North Central Wisconsin is that every season features exciting weather - from snowstorms in the winter to severe thunderstorms and tornadoes in spring and summer.

-In his free time, Jeremy has been an active member of the Greater Wausau Kiwanis, having served in various leadership roles.
+In his free time, Jeremy is an active member of the Greater Wausau Kiwanis, having served in various leadership roles.
 In addition, he has worked with the Wisconsin-Upper Michigan District Circle K, which is a service leadership organization sponsored by Kiwanis.
-He loves to take part in a variety of service projects, ranging from lending a helping hand at Easter Seal’s Camp Wawbeek in Wisconsin Dells, having volunteered for the Kiwanis Little Olympics in Wausau, and even sold elephant ears at the Wisconsin Valley Fair for many years.
+He loves to take part in a variety of service projects, ranging from lending a helping hand at Easter Seal’s Camp Wawbeek in Wisconsin Dells, having volunteered for the Kiwanis Little Olympics in Wausau, and in years past sold elephant ears at the Wisconsin Valley Fair.
 In addition, Jeremy is a big fan of Penn State football (Go Nittany Lions!) and his hometown Philly sports teams.